 * UMBERTO BETTUCCHI - Born on October 30, 1926 at Gaggio Montano to Attilio Bettucchi and Nina Vedovini.
 He was a mechanic by trade, and in 1943 he moved to Granaglione.
 He became a Partisan, and on November 3, 1943, was captured and killed by a German SS firing squad, at Verbania, Province of Novara.
 His photograph is exposed amongst the hundreds of photographs in Piazza Maggiore, on the wall of the city hall, in the city of Bologna.
 He is buried at the cemetery of Purretta Terme, together with his parents.

-ABEL MARTIN BETTUCCHI - Was born in Genova on November 24, 1999 to Alex Bettucchi and Evelyn Latini.
-A student at the Gastaldi-Abba Institute, majoring in Neurobiology, he was honored by the President of the Republic of Italy with the title “Alfiere of the Italian Republic,” for having the courage in risking his own life to save a mother and her two children from a fire in their home.
+ABEL MARTIN BETTUCCHI - Was born in Genova on November 24, 1999, to Alex Bettucchi and Evelyn Latini.
+He attended the "ITTIS Gastaldi-Abba Institute" specializing in Chemistry, and was honored by the President of the Republic of Italy with the title of "Alfiere della Republica".
+During the summer of 2017, in risking his own life, had the courage to save a family from a fire within their home.

 TITLES of CAVALIERI

 A very historical family “The Bettucchi’s”, which its’ clear and virtue life has spread during the course of centuries, in the diverse regions of Italy.
 The origin of the name seems to have originated, according to illustrious genealogists, from the mediaeval name “Bettus”, probably belonging to an unknown founder.
 In any case, the name began to become honored in the Cavalieri, following the participation and the demonstration of courage and honor of Pietro Bettucchi, in the battle of Lepanto in 1571, under the impetus of the Holy See.
 During the centuries, the family was able to distinguish itself, not only to their families, but also the cities where they lived.
 Amongst these we remember the following;